Game 2 Box Score

 For its part, George Fox (16-17, 11-10 NWC) snapped an ugly string of nine consecutive shutout losses to the Wildcats.

-A grand slam home run by Karleigh Prestianni (Sr., Grants Pass, Ore.), together with a sixth-inning hitting surge, carried the Wildcats to a closer-than-it-looked victory in the opener.
+A grand slam home run by Karleigh Prestianni, together with a sixth-inning hitting surge, carried the Wildcats to a closer-than-it-looked victory in the opener.

-A run-scoring single from Katy Brosig (Jr., Forest Grove, Ore.), coupled with Prestianni’s grand slam, gave Linfield a fast 5-0 lead in the first inning.
+A run-scoring single from Katy Brosig (Sr., Forest Grove, Ore.), coupled with Prestianni’s grand slam, gave Linfield a fast 5-0 lead in the first inning.

 George Fox notched an unearned run in the third, scoring on a Wildcats fielding error.